 Coping with Changes to Your Body

-Additionally, many cancer survivors worry that the cancer with recur.
+Additionally, many cancer survivors worry that cancer will recur or come back.
 This can lead the survivor to become hyper-vigilant and observant of their bodies; noticing even the smallest change and quickly assuming, “the cancer is back.”

 Some suggestions for self-care include:

 - Get moving.
 Exercise, even a short walk up the street, releases endorphins, a naturally occurring mood booster.
 If you are worried about walking down the street or going to the gym because of changes to your appearance, you can follow exercise videos online or on television.

 - Practice relaxation techniques like deep, slow breathing exercises, massage, and guided imagery.
 If you have a smartphone there are free and low price apps available for guided imagery and relaxation.